Be Inspired

 Cricket

 In Year 4, children take their learning from ball skills in Y3 and apply this to a termly unit of tag rugby and handball.
-The striking and fielding skills started in Y1 progress from cricket into rounders.
+The striking and fielding skills started in Y1 and developed in Y3 now progress from cricket into rounders.

 Tag Rugby